-Find out how to contact HMRC to help you get a commodity code and what information you will need need to send us.
+Find out how to contact HMRC to help you get a commodity code and what information you’ll need to send us.

-You can email the Tariff Classification Service: firstname.lastname@example.org for non-legally binding advice on classifying your goods.
-A classification officer will respond to your email within 3 working days.
+Email the Tariff Classification Service: firstname.lastname@example.org for non-legally binding advice on classifying your goods.

 - company name (if applicable)